IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 Here are a few tips based on what I learned:
 - Add log statements.
 - Ask the LLM to add log statements.
 - Trash the old chat and create a new chat every once in a while.
-Starting afresh seems to help, maybe because of the context window (should be unlikely given context windows are so large these days?) or because of confirmation bias due to the LLMs earlier (incorrect) ideas.
+Starting afresh seems to help, maybe because of the context window (should be unlikely given context windows are so large these days?) or because of confirmation bias due to the LLMs earlier, incorrect ideas.
 - Switching to a different LLM can help (ChatGPT -> Gemini -> Claude).
 - Pretty obvious, but a higher-end model works better (Gemini 2.5 Pro is better than Gemini 2.5 Flash, for example).
 - When prompting (for example, teaching the local LLM how to "use" a tool), providing examples really helps.